 We are deeply sorry for your loss - the staff at O'Donnell Cremations - Funerals - Celebrations DANVERS

-ARRANGEMENTS: Relatives and friends are invited to visiting hours at O’Donnell Cremations – Funerals – Celebration, 167 Maple St., (rte 62) DANVERS, Friday, May 27th from 4 to 7 P.M.
-Burial is private.
-In lieu of flowers, expressions of sympathy may be made in Travis’s memory to MSPCA Nevins Farm, 350 South Huntington Ave., Boston, MA 02130 or online at mspca.org/donate-now.
-To share a memory or offer a condolence, please visit www.odonnellfuneralservice.com
+ARRANGEMENTS: Relatives and friends are invited to visiting hours at O'Donnell Cremations - Funerals - Celebrations, 167 Maple St., (rte 62) DANVERS, Friday, August 5th from 5 to 7 P.M.
+To share a member or offer a condolence, please visit www.odonnellfuneralservice.com